-If you want more of a hotel experience, that is close to dining and all of the activities, I recommend staying at The Inn.
+If you want more of a hotel experience, I recommend staying at The Inn.
+The Inn is close to dining and all of the activities.

-The room looks simple with Shaker reproduction furniture, but you still have a tv and single-cup brewing systems in your room along with access to libraries and game rooms.
+The room looks simple with Shaker reproduction furniture.
+You’ll find that you still have a tv and single-cup brewing systems in your room along with access to libraries and game rooms.
 Save on your stay at Shaker Village of Pleasant Hill.

 After your stay, you might start considering adding more wall pegs at home (a signature Shaker design) because they are so practical.

-You can hang clothing on pegs, hang chairs on them to make it easier to sweep and adjust your candlelight in the room by your placement on the peg.
+You can hang clothing and chairs on the pegs to make it easier to sweep.
+Room lighting can also be adjusted by changing candlelight placement on the peg.

-All overnight guests receive complimentary admission during their stay and pets are permitted in certain rooms with a non-refundable pet fee per pet.
+All overnight guests receive complimentary admission during their stay.
+Pets are permitted in certain rooms with a non-refundable pet fee per pet.

 Large Groups Can Stay at Shaker Village